-- reference.
+- refEnergy.
 The default reference energy is taken from the VMC run that precedes the DMC run.
 This value is updated to the current mean whenever branching happens. - feedback.
 Variable used to determine how strong to react to population fluctuations when doing population control.
-See the equation in energyUpdateInterval for more details. - useBareTau.
+See the equation in energy UpdateInterval for more details. - useBareTau.
 The same time step is used whether a move is rejected to not.
 The default is to use an effective time step when a move is rejected. - warmupByReconfiguration.
 Warmup DMC is done with a fixed population - sigmaBound.
-Determine the branch cutoff to limit wild weights based on the sigma and sigmaBound - killnode.
+Determine the branch cutoff to limit wild weights based on the sigma and sigmaBound

+- killnode.
 When running fixed-node, if a walker attempts to cross a node, the move will normally be rejected.
 If killnode = "yes", then walkers are destroyed when they cross a node. - reconfiguration.
 If reconfiguration is "yes", then run with a fixed walker population using the reconfiguration technique. - branchInterval.
 Number of steps between branching.
-The total number of DMC steps in a block will be BranchInterval\Steps. - substeps.
+The total number of DMC steps in a block will be BranchIntervalSteps. - substeps.
 Same as BranchInterval. - nonlocalmoves.
-Evaluate pseudopotentials using one of the nonlocal move algorithms such as T-moves. - no(default): imposes the locality approximation. - yes/v0: implements the algorithm in the 2006 Casula paper [24] - v1: implements the v1 algorithm in the 2010 Casula paper [25]. - v2: is not implemented and skipped due to the existence of the v2 algorithm in the 2010 Casula paper [25].

-- v3: implements an algorithm similar to v1 but is much faster. v1 computes the transition probability before each single electron T-move selection due to the acceptance of previous T-moves. v3 reuses the transition probability computed in non-local pseudopotentials, namely before accepting any T-moves.
-This is an approximation to v1, and results in a different time step error, but significantly reduces the computational cost. v1 and v3 agrees at zero time step.
+Evaluate pseudopotentials using one of the nonlocal move algorithms such as T-moves. - no(default): imposes the locality approximation. - yes/v0: implements the algorithm in the 2006 Casula paper [24] - v1: implements the v1 algorithm in the 2010 Casula paper [25]. - v2: is not implemented and skipped due to the existence of the v2 algorithm in the 2010 Casula paper [25]. - v3: (Experimental) implements an algorithm similar to v1 but is much faster. v1 computes the transition probability before each single electron T-move selection due to the acceptance of previous T-moves. v3 mostly reuses the transition probability computed during the evaluation of non-local pseudopotentials for the local energy, namely before accepting any T-moves, and only recomputes the transition probability of the electrons within the same pseudopotential region of any electrons touched by T-moves.
+This is an approximation to v1, and results in a slightly different time step error, but significantly reduces the computational cost. v1 and v3 agrees at zero time step.
+This faster algorithm will be the topic of a paper currently in preparation.